njoy/TNSFD/LEAPR/usersManual.rst

 a. :code:`awr` - Atomic weight ratio between the neturon and the principal scatterer.

-b. :code:`spr` - Free atom cross section for preincipal scatterer (in units of barns).
+b. :code:`spr` - Free atom cross section for principal scatterer (in units of barns).
 This value should be chosen by looking at the low-energy limit for MF=3/MT=2 (elastic scattering) on the neutron file to be used with the new evaluation.

 c. :code:`npr` - Number of principal scattering atoms in the compound.
 This would be 2 for :math:`\mbox{H}_2\mbox{O}`, and 1 for :math:`\mbox{BeO}`.